 - Home Improvement

-Once you have your zones figured out you will need to choose the location.
-If you have “auto repair” on your zones list, for example, you may want to choose a spot that has enough room to hold toolboxes, car care supplies such as oils or other fluids, and room for laying out tools or equipment as you work on your vehicle and space to hold larger equipment as well.
+So, if you have “auto repair” on your zones list, you may want to choose a spot that has enough room to hold toolboxes, car care supplies such as oils or other fluids, and room for laying out tools or equipment as you work on your vehicle and space to hold larger equipment as well.

 A few ideas are:

-- Wall space to hold tools
+- Wall space to hold tools on a peg board or other organizer.

-- Cabinet space to hold supplies
+- Cabinet space to hold supplies such as oils, fluids, or cleaners.

-- Floor space to hold toolboxes
+- Floor space to hold toolboxes and larger equipment.

 Your goal is to choose an area in the space that makes the most sense for the zone.

-If gardening is a Zone on your list it would be better to have it where your countertop and cabinets are instead of where you keep your trash cans.
-This will give you an open surface that you can use for transplanting and other gardening tasks.
 Location really does matter when setting up your zones.
-Try to think of what it is you do and how often you do it so you are better able to pick the most convenient location for your final setup
+Try to think of what it is you do and how often you do it, so you are better able to pick the most convenient location for your final setup

 Step #2.
 Set Things Up

 Take a walk around your home and see what is available for you to use.
 If you have a stash of leftover organizers, go through them now and see if any will work for you here.
 If you can’t find what you need, maybe you can DIY an option.
-Cardboard boxes work great in a garage and can be reinforced with duct tape if needed.

 Step #3.
 Put Things in Their New Home

-Once you are done putting all the items you plan to keep into their new spaces, you can remove anything that is leftover and no longer needed.
-Take a few minutes to fill up your car with any boxes that are set for donation.
-Toss any trash and gather up any recyclable bags that you may have found as you were organizing.
-If you have items you are giving away, you can either make the call now to the chosen person for each item or make a note on your to-do list to get to this in the next day or so.
+Nest, if you have items you are giving away, you can either make the call now to the chosen person for each item or make a note on your to-do list to get to this in the next day or so.

 Remember decluttering and organizing means more than sorting and piling things to get to later.
 You need to get the items out of the home completely before it is considered a finished project.

-Alternate Uses for an Organized Garage
+Alternate Uses for an Organize Garage

 With any of these ideas, you will want to be sure your garage has good insulation.
-This is important if you live in a 4 season area where the summers get incredibly hot and the winters get incredibly cold.
+This is important if you live in a 4 season area where the summers get incredibly hot, and the winters get incredibly cold.

-If you have more kids than you have space I am sure toys scattered all over your home are something you are dealing with on a daily basis.
-Why not contain those toys in their own dedicated space and give yourself a break from constantly picking things up.
-With a few touches, you can convert your garage into a playroom for your kids of all ages.
+If you have more kids than you have space, I am sure toys are scattered all over your home.
+Why not contain those toys in their own dedicated space and give yourself a break from constantly picking things up?

-If you are a crafter, painter, or sewer how nice would it be to have a dedicated space all your own?
+If you are a crafter, painter, or sewer, how nice would it be to have a dedicated space all your own?
 A she-shed where you can do all the DIY you love without having to put projects away before you are finished.

+Idea #3.
 A Family Room

 If you have more family than space, you can convert your garage into a family hangout.
 A place to play games, watch movies, do puzzles, and have fun.

+Idea #4.
 A Rentable Room

 A few major things to remember: